Hollywood is making a major bet this coming holiday season that consumers will buy movies, instead of renting, and view them on the go.

 We are in a preservation game, said James McQuivey, media technology analyst at Forrester Research.
 We are trying to preserve an eroding base of DVD and Blu-ray spend.
 I don't see any way in which this is going to reverse this slide.

 To be sure, digital lockers are in their early days.
-Three of Hollywood's major studios have announced titles that will come with an UltraViolet option.
+Just two of Hollywood's major studios have announced titles that will come with an UltraViolet option.
 Time Warner unit Warner Bros is selling DVD and Blu-ray discs with UltraViolet rights for adult comedy Horrible Bosses starting on Tuesday and superhero flick The Green Lantern beginning Friday.

 Sony Corp jumps into the mix in early December with comedy Friends with Benefits and family film The Smurfs as the holiday shopping season gets in full swing.
-Also in December, Universal Pictures will offer an UltraViolet option with sci-fi Western Cowboys & Aliens.

-Paramount and 20th Century Fox have signed on to UltraViolet but not yet announced films for the format.
+Universal, Paramount and 20th Century Fox have signed on to UltraViolet but not yet announced films for the format.

 Mark Teitell, general manager of the consortium that developed UltraViolet, said the initial titles are really the beginning phase of this.
 It will be a ramp up.